 In Kyllo v.
 United States, the Supreme Court examined the use of thermal imaging technology by law enforcement to conduct searches without a warrant.
-The case involved the use of a thermal imager by the Department of the Interior to detect heat emanating from the petitioner Kyllo's home, which led to the suspicion of marijuana growth.
+The case involved the use of a thermal imager to detect heat emanating from the petitioner Kyllo's home, which led to the suspicion of marijuana growth.
+The Court held that the use of such technology constituted a search under the Fourth Amendment and was presumptively unreasonable without a warrant.
 The Court stated, "Where, as here, the Government uses a device that is not in general public use, to explore details of the home that would previously have been unknowable without physical intrusion, the surveillance is a 'search' and is presumptively unreasonable without a warrant."